-Figure 6-4 - Topology of trunk and branch
+Figure 4 - Trunk and branch topology

 6.5 Festoon

 The festoon is basically a series of loops between major coastal landing points, and it is often deployed - though not always - as a repeaterless system.
 In anticipation of a future increased capacity requirement, these repeaterless applications are typically engineered with higher-fibre-count cables than those required for initial service.
 Thus, in the case of a need of additional capacity, terminal equipments are the only additional investments required.
 The architecture of a festoon frequently mirrors that of a typical, land-based installation.
 Such architecture may often be used as a supplemental, diverse route to an existing land-based system.
 This configuration is an increasingly popular alternative to a land-based system, especially when the continental terrain provides difficult installation and maintenance challenges.